Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 One problem people encounter with row covers is that weeds like them as well.
 When you consider that the covers are in place for 3 to 4 weeks and that little cultivation can be done during this time, it’s easy to see why weeds may become a problem.
 One solution is to put black plastic sheeting on the soil before planting.
 Make holes only large enough to insert your transplants in the black plastic, and cover the remainder of the area with the plastic to suppress weed growth.
 The black plastic will also help to conserve soil moisture and will trap more of the sun’s energy to warm the soil and provide heat to the plants on cold nights.
 When the row covers are removed, the plastic weed barrier is usually left in place to give season-long weed control.

 Many would-be gardeners find that their soils are too wet, too stony, or too poorly drained to grow a good garden.
-Instead of taking years to try to improve the native soil another option is to build garden beds on top of your native soils.
+Instead of taking years to try to improve the native soil, another option is to build garden beds on top of your native soil.
 There are several methods that gardeners can use.

-Most methods start with a weed-block material: layers of wet newspaper spun-bonded fabric, or woven fabric.
-Newspaper gives the advantage of breaking down so future tillage in the bed will be easier.
+Most methods start with a weed-block material: layers of wet newspaper and cardboard.
+Newspaper and cardboard give the advantage of breaking down so future tillage in the bed will be easier.

-On top of the weed-block material add a deep layer (12 to 18 inches) of weed-free growing material.
-Compost, chopped leaves, grass clippings, etc,. layered or mixed with peat moss, produces a garden that holds moisture yet drains well, provides nutrients and limits weed competition.
+On top of the weed-block material add a deep, alternating layer (12 to 18 inches) of weed-free growing material.
+Compost, chopped leaves, grass clippings, etc., layered or mixed with peat moss, produces a garden that holds moisture yet drains well, provides nutrients, and limits weed competition.

 Square Foot Gardening